wp-plugins/wp-imageflow2/readme.txt

 2. Upload your pictures to a subfolder and use the shortcode [wp-imageflow2 dir=SUBFOLDER]
 3. Tag images in your media library using the Media Tags plugin by Paul Menard and use the shortcode [wp-imageflow2 mediatag=tagslug]

 You can configure the background color, text color, container width and choose black or white for the scrollbar.
-Auto-rotation of the images is now supported.
+Auto-rotation of the images is supported.

 Two versions of the reflection script are provided.
 The default, V2, works on most servers.
 V3 provides PNG reflections but requires a higher version of GD that many servers don't support.
 You can choose which version to use (or none at all) on the settings page.